YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 9.5.2.
 Single shell call for projects switching
-As a qto devops engineer
+As a qto DevOps engineer
 In order to be able to switch between different projects quickly in the shell I want to be able to issue a single shell call for loading a project's configuration and run the qto tool against the predefined configuration of an qto project's configuration.

+#### 9.5.3.
+Start and Stop of the Application
+As a qto DevOps engineer
+In order to be able to quickly start and stop the qto application I want to have a single shell call for those actions, with no other configuration, run-time or binary dependencies.

 ### 9.6.
-Single shell call for projects switching
-As an issues-manager
+Security

+#### 9.6.1.
+Security modes
+As a qto DevOps engineer
-In order to be able to switch between different projects quickly I want to be able to issue a single shell call for loading a project's configuration and run the issue-handler against this pre-loaded configuration
+In order to be able to effortlessly develop the application I want to have 3 Security Modes, which could be changed during the restart of the application, by a simple ENV var:
+ - No Auth - no auth whatsoever - so that I could be able to concentrate on non-security issues
+ - Simple Native Auth mode - every team member can do anything on each item ( excepts the users)
+ - RBAC Native Auth mode - configurability via db for which role, can perform what action on which item